-Note: In general, χMCF files are handled quite similar to CAD files, for example if it comes to geometric transformation, configuration or version management.
+NOTE In general, χMCF files are handled quite similarly to CAD files, for example if it comes to geometric transformation, configuration or version management.

 8329_ed1figB1.EPS

 Figure B.1— References in STEP file to related χMCF file

 Figure B.1 depicts how the STEP AP 242 file refers to the χMCF file for an example assembly which was taken from Figure 2.
 The complete assembly named “AS_1” consists of 3 parts (“P_A”, P_B”, P_C”) which are logically linked via “MatingDefinition” in the STEP file.
 The χMCF-file which contains all the detailed joining information is external to the STEP AP242 file and is referenced by “DocumentAssignment”.
 The 3 parts of the assembly are associated to the assembly by 3 entries of “MatingAssociation”.
 The actual geometry of the 3 parts is defined in separate files external to the AP242 file by 3 entries “DocumentAssignment”.
 In summary, the AP242 file contains the logical structure of the assembly, whereas the detailed physical design information, such as part geometries and details of the connections or joints are described in external files which are referenced by the AP242 file.